Saira-A/configdoc/options.md

 ## Options

 These options exist in the individual configuration json files for each of the file formats that UV supports, and can be modified in those files independently.
+Not every option is available for every file format.

 ##### allowStealFocus
 **Type**: `boolean`